 In this example font matches were used rather than letter by letter tracing for the inscriptions.
 Mtext editing was able to get reasonably close to the stone cut letter spacing:

 The final deliverable.
 Scale drawings are abstractions derived from metric sources, the draughtsperson needs to be able to convey architectural value in a metric frame work.
-This is not a simple matter and the process of delineation and its interpretive aspects can be a matter of trial and error as too many lines can detract from the utility of the drawing whereas to few degrades the process to the point of aproximation.
+This is not a simple matter and the process of delineation and its interpretive aspects can be a matter of trial and error as too many lines can detract from the utility of the drawing whereas to few degrades the process to the point of approximation.

 Showing spatial relationships by means of sectional elevations adds readability to the record in that (for example) tracing water ingress can be done with confidence in the relative heights of interior and exterior features.